Testing the fuel injectors on the E150/E250 with a 4.2L V6 can seem like a nightmare, since they're located underneath the intake manifold plenum.

 - Hand Tools.

-- Since half of the fuel injectors are underneath the intake manifold plenum, you'll need hand tools like: socket wrench, extensions, sockets, etc. to remove it.
+- Since half of the fuel injectors are underneath the intake manifold plenum, you'll need hand tools like: socket wrench, extensions, sockets, etc. To remove it.

 - Pen and Paper to write down your fuel injector resistance test results.